 What is a Kotosoupa Avgolemono?

-After I tried Skordalia (Greek Garlic Potato Dip), that I loved so much at an authentic Greek restaurant, I ordered a bowl of an incredibly delicious, traditional Greek soup called Kotosoupa Avgolemono.
+At an authentic Greek restaurant in northern California, I ordered a bowl of an incredibly delicious, traditional Greek soup called Kotosoupa Avgolemono.

 - Likely the most popular soup in Greece, it's sometimes referred to as the Penicillin of Greece, or Greek Penicillin.

 - There's just something about heated lemon . . . it almost feels as though it will heal anything.
 Whether you need an energy boost, have a sore throat, or just need to be warmed up, a lemon soup can often do the trick.
 And with this Greek Chicken Lemon Soup, it's almost a sure thing.

 - The stock is made from chicken and lemon, but can also include fish, veal, or lamb.
 The other most common ingredients in a Kotosoupa Avgolemono recipe are chicken, rice and eggs.

 Whether you want to soothe a cold, cuddle up for dinner by a fire, or just want a warm meal, then believe me, this hearty, aromatic soup is the answer.

 Enjoy every last spoonful of this delicious Kotosoupa Avgolemono Recipe.
 I'm hoping it will be the best Greek Chicken Lemon Soup you'll ever have!